Paper invented in China

 Then the Black Death wrecked the paper industry in Egypt.
 In 1338, French monks began to make their own paper.
 Europeans used water wheels (destroying salmon runs) to power paper mills, so they could make paper more cheaply.

-By 1411 – nearly a millennium and a half after it was invented – people in Germany began to produce their own rag paper.
+By 1411 – nearly a millennium and a half after it was invented – people in Germany began to produce their own rag paper out of linen rags.
 Once they had learned to make paper, they became more interested in also learning about Chinese printing, and a man called Gutenberg produced the first printed Bible in 1453.

 (This rag paper was still much more expensive than modern paper, which is made from wood with chemicals added).

 By this time, people in the country of the Aztecs (modern Mexico) had also, independently, invented paper.
 Their paper was made out of agarve plant fibers, and people used it to make books.

 Meanwhile, in China people were using paper in more and more different ways.
 They were using paper for kites (650 AD), playing cards (800 AD), folding fans (1100s AD), and even, by the 1300s, for toilet paper!